yamin-shihab/study-notes/grade_7/english_language_arts.md

   * Third person uses words such as "He", "She", "It", and "They".
 * Mood is the feeling of the reader.
 * Tone is the attitude or feeling of the writer.
-* Imagery is using vocabulary, sensory details, and description to help picture what is happening for the reader.
+* Imagery is using vocabulary, sensory details, and description to help picture what's happening for the reader.

 ## Narrative Writing